WFlorida2/SmartHome/README.md

 • draw.io

 ### Future development :
 - Add functionality to allow the user to register their app, login using user name & password
 - Add other functionalities to control heating control, media control, security CCTV, alarms, garage gates
+- Add functionality to turn 'On' / 'Off' certain scenarios with just one button such as ' Cinema Scene', 'Out for shopping' etc
+- Fixes of all bugs found during intial testing phase
 - Integrate the app with EIBPORT technolgy to make use of the KNX technology
 - Keep improving each functionality as per user's demands & needs

 ### CREDIT:
 Please Note: I have learned so much during implementing this challenge given my early stages of developments with the huge aid of the following contributors: